How I got pharma sales reps to trust our insights and suggestion platform

 Suggestions will recommend how to engage with the customer, based on the Insight.

-FI’s Suggestions were unsophisticated.
-The algorithm lacked enough client and prescriber data to make Suggestions with specificity beyond something like “Visit this HCP 2 times this month”.
 It could identify customers in need of engagement, but wasn’t able to recommend how to engage them in any detail.

 Users were unsure if they could trust the suggestions, and if they did, weren’t sure how to execute them.